HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_development/wcm_rest_v2/wcm_rest_v2_starting.md

 - Workflow Actions
 - Workflow Operations

+These Wrapper APIs are created to bring their corresponding [REST service for Web Content Manager V1 APIs](../wcm_rest/index.md) to the V2 Swagger interface.
 [WCM REST v2 Swagger API Explorer](https://opensource.hcltechsw.com/experience-api-documentation/wcm-api/) encompasses all search parameters that are available from WCM V1 in the existing Search API of WCM REST V2 Swagger Explorer.

-For the WCM REST v1 version of the mentioned APIs, refer to **[How to manage web content items by using REST](../wcm_rest/wcm_rest_mng_content/index.md)**.
+For the WCM REST V1 version of the mentioned APIs, refer to **[How to manage web content items by using REST](../wcm_rest/wcm_rest_mng_content/index.md)**.

 !!! note
     ```